DroidManPK/Finite-Automata/Counter_Machines/README.md

-**This Program is for Simulating A MultiStack Machine also Known as MultiStack PDA, Currently Implemented auring Machine**
+**This Program is for Simulating A MultiStack Machine also Known as MultiStack PDA, Currently Implemented Turing Machine only**
 	- Using simple Matrix for saving rules and dotty for displaying the Machine graphically.

 ## Input File